Problem · US entry failure mode

 The standard launch decision goes like this.
 The home team agrees the US is the next market.
 The budget is approved.
 The home agency translates the website.
 A US contact number is bought.
 A few part-time US contractors are hired.
 The home team congratulates itself on a US launch and waits for the pipeline to fill.
 Nine months later, nothing has filled.

 What was actually built: a home presence with US contact details.
 What was not built: a US category claim, a US peer set, a US proof packet, a US cadence, a US-resident operating seat.
 The launch is missing four of the five load-bearing pieces.
 The US market is doing what it always does, which is sort vendors fast on signal density.
-The firm is not on the sort.
+GMA is not on the sort.

 LAUNCH ARCHITECTURE COMPLETENESS 1 OF 5 TRANSLATED 3 OF 5 PATCH RESTART 5 OF 5 FULL RESTART